Online tax accounts

 Please note that if you file your self assessment tax returns online, then because your UTR will have been linked with the original government gateway account, you will always need to use the user ID and password you received when you initially enrolled for this service.
 If you lose them, it is not simply a case of creating another government gateway account and signing up for the service again.
 Instead you will need to ask HMRC to resend them.

 If you are still having problems, you can contact the HMRC online services helpdesk who can provide help on the phone or online via a web chat facility.
 Web chat availability changes throughout the day based on the availability of HMRC advisers - click the link ‘speak with an adviser’.
-They also have a Frequently Asked Questions page.
+They also have a Frequently Asked Questions page on GOV.UK.

 Personal tax accounts